kiwi-ng

 PARAMETERS

-Path to the directory where the generated image will be stored.
+Sets the output directory where the final image artifacts will be placed (used with 'build' command).

 DESCRIPTION